aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 }
 ```

-And delete the API route. -->
+And we can also delete the API route.

 ## Generating App Icons Based on the Environment